lekzd/console-tg-client/README.md

 **proxies**: array

-*In case of you already have proxy on your system — just skip it.*
+*In case of you already have proxy on your system — skip it and leave array empty.*

 List of proxies you can get one of them here: https://mssg.me/proxy Application can works without proxy, but in some cases it can spent ~30 mins to found workable IP.
 Use proxy to reduce problems of it.